tianhao-stan-wu/tianhao-stan-wu.github.io/_pages/resources.md

 7. ‘Two things could be equivalent, however they look very differently.
 Two things could be different, however they look very similar.’ --- from propositional logic

+8. ‘Three passions, simple but overwhelmingly strong, have governed my life: the longing for love, the search for knowledge, and unbearable pity for the suffering of mankind.’ --- Russell